michalc/fifolock/README.md

 - The fact it's a class and not an instance of a class also makes clear it is to store no state, merely configuration.

 A downside is that for configurable modes, such as for a semaphore, the client must dynamically create a class: this is not a frequently-used pattern.

+The fact that the locks _not_ reentrant is deliberate: the class of algorithms this lock is designed for does not require this, and so this feature would add unnecessary complexity, and would presumably be slower.